Offblack/to-do-list/README.md

 It's a to-do-list app.
 You can add, delete and finish your tasks.

 LIVE: https://offblack.github.io/to-do-list/
-`It's working with a fake JSON data-base.
+!It's working with a fake JSON data-base.
-(To check real version download or clone repository.)`
+(To check real version download or clone repository.)

 ![alt text](https://raw.githubusercontent.com/Offblack/to-do-list/master/screenshot.png)